 That's a different kind of gift from a pride accessory.
 It's not event-wear.
 It doesn't require a specific occasion to make sense.
 It's something a person might reach for on a Tuesday morning because it's part of how they present themselves to the world, not because it's June.

-Every bracelet is made at Watford Workshop in Hertfordshire, by disabled artisans who make each piece by hand.
+Every bracelet is made at Watford Workshop in Hertfordshire, by disabled workers who make each piece by hand.
 That provenance matters too: the gift carries a story about how it was made, not just what it represents.

 Most pride gifts are designed for one weekend a year.